 1. In Which the Vampire Meets the Werewolf

-THE noxious cheery tune of "1985" by Bowling for Soup taunted Elliot from the open door.
+THE noxiously cheery tune of "1985" by Bowling for Soup taunted Elliot from the open door.

 He hadn't been in the best of moods to begin with.
-It had been raining all week and suddenly, the day that he's supposed to move into the halfway house, the sun decided to make an appearance.
-Hunched over in his dark coat, baseball cap, and sunglasses, Elliot looked shifty to say the least, even by his standards.
+It had rained all week and suddenly, the day that he's supposed to move into the halfway house, the sun decided to make an appearance.
+Hunched over in his dark coat, baseball cap, and sunglasses, Elliot looked shifty to say the least.
 Then there was a problem with the train five minutes after it left the station.
-Every passenger was stuck, sitting motionless for twenty minutes while the mechanics did their work, and the kid behind him got a nosebleed.
+The passengers were stuck sitting motionless for twenty minutes while the mechanics did their work, and the kid behind him got a nosebleed.
 It was the most uncomfortable trip of his life, and Elliot had lived through the 60s.

-Now, to put the rotten cherry on top of this monumentally bad day, he was trapped outside in the sun holding his suitcase, staring down a smug werewolf that was lounging nonchalantly in the front hall.
+Now, to put the rotten cherry on top of this monumentally bad day, he was trapped outside in the sun holding his suitcase, staring down a smug werewolf that was leaning nonchalantly against the door jamb and blasting terrible music.
 The old Elliot would have throttled the mutt as soon as he was able to get his hands on him.
 However, the new and improved Elliot was more evolved than that; he was above his temper.
 Plus, this werewolf was the most terrifying person Elliot had ever laid eyes on.
 The beast sported hideous scars on every inch of exposed skin, the worst of it around his mouth.
-This gave the vampire second thoughts about starting a fight.
+It gave him second thoughts about starting a fight.